The Ricci flow on surfaces with boundary: Introduction

 Our second result is concerned with the behavior of the Ricci flow when the geodesic curvature of the boundary is nonpositive.
 Again, using blow up analysis techniques, we prove the following theorem, which generalizes similar results from \cite{Cortissoz1} (notice that we make no requirements on the sign of $R$). \begin{theorem} Let $g_0$ be a rotationally symmetric metric on the two-ball.
 Assume that $k_{g_0}\leq 0$, and that the boundary data is given by $\psi=k_{g_0}$.
 Then the normalized flow corresponding to the solution to (\ref{flow}) with initial data $g_0$ and boundary data $\psi$ exists for all time. \end{theorem}

 The layout of this paper is as follows.
-In Section \ref{evolution} we prove the basic evolution equation for the scalar curvature when the metric evolves under (\ref{flow}), and show that under certain conditions the curvature $R$ blows up in finite time; in Section \ref{Perelmanmonotonicity} we prove a monotonicity formula for Perelman's functionals on surfaces with boundary; in Section \ref{Non-collapsing} it is shown that it is possible to take blow up limits for solutions to (\ref{flow}), by proving that we can control the injectivity radius of the surface in terms of the scalar curvature and the geodesic curvature of the boundary; in Section \ref{smoothconvergence} we use the results from the previous sections to give a proof of Theorem \ref{maintheorem}.
+In Section \ref{evolution} we prove the basic evolution equation for the scalar curvature when the metric evolves under (\ref{flow}), and show that under certain conditions the curvature $R$ blows up in finite time; in Section \ref{Perelmanmonotonicity} we prove a monotonicity formula for Perelman's functionals on surfaces with boundary; in Section \ref{Non-collapsing} it is shown that it is possible to take blow up limits for solutions to (\ref{flow}), by proving that we can control the injectivity radius of the surface in terms of the scalar curvature and the geodesic curvature of the boundary, and proving a compactness theorem for sequences of Ricci flows; in Section \ref{smoothconvergence} we use the results from the previous sections to give a proof of Theorem \ref{maintheorem}.
 Finally, in Section \ref{neggeod} we give a proof of Theorem \ref{maintheorem2}.
-This paper is complemented by an appendix where we show a procedure, completely analogous to the method used in the boundaryless case, to bound covariant derivatives of the curvature of solutions to (\ref{flow}) -and hence to (\ref{normalizedflow})- in terms of bounds on the curvature and the boundary data (and its derivatives).
+This paper is complemented by an appendix where among other things we discuss a procedure to obtain bounds on the derivatives of solutions to (\ref{flow}) -and hence to (\ref{normalizedflow})- in terms of bounds on the curvature and the boundary data (and its derivatives).

 Parts of this paper are part of the PhD Thesis of the second author.
-He wants to thank his advisor and home institution, Universidad de los Andes, for their support and encouragement during his studies.
+He wants to thank his advisor (the first named author of this paper) and his home institution (while completing his PhD), Universidad de los Andes, for their support and encouragement during his studies.